GUIDE TO FIELD TRIPS, WINTER ACTIVITIES & FAMILY VACATIONS

 MUSIC FOR HOMESCHOOLERS, Carrie Hooper, 601 Robinson Street, Elmira, NY 14904, 607-732-6788, firstname.lastname@example.org.
 Piano lessons and Voice lessons at Studios On The Square, Horseheads, NY.
 Also, Private foreign language lessons (German, Italian, Spanish) available in Elmira, NY.
 Please contact Carrie Hooper, instructor, at 607-732-6788 or e-mail: email@example.com.
 Subject line should read: Language lessons or Music lessons.

-OLANA STATE HISTORIC SITE, 5720 State Route 9G, Hudson, NY 12534, 518-828-1872.
-Olana is the greatest masterpiece of Frederic Edwin Church (1826-‐1900), the preeminent American artist of the mid19thC and the most important artist’s home, studio and designed landscape in the United States.
+OLANA STATE HISTORIC SITE/THE OLANA PARTNERSHIP, 5720 State Route 9G, Hudson, NY 12534-0199, 518-828-1872.
+Olana is the greatest masterpiece of Frederic Edwin Church (1826-1900), a preeminent American artist of the mid-19th century and the most important artist’s home, studio, and designed landscape in the United States.
 Church designed Olana as a holistic environment integrating his advanced ideas about art, architecture, landscape design, and environmental conservation.
-Olana’s 250-acre artist-designed landscape with a Persian-inspired house at its summit embraces unrivaled panoramic views of the Hudson Valley and Catskill Mountains and, today, welcomes more than 170,000 visitors annually.
-To learn more please visit www.olana.org.
+Olana’s 250-acre artist-designed landscape with five miles of carriage roads and a Persian-inspired house at its summit embraces unrivaled panoramic views of the Hudson Valley and Catskill Mountains and welcomes more than 170,000 visitors annually.
+The landscape and house are open for guided touring, and reservations are highly recommended.
+The grounds are free and open daily 8:00 AM-sunset. www.olana.org

 ROCHESTER MUSEUM & SCIENCE CENTER, 657 East Avenue, Rochester, NY 14607, 585.271.4320, email@example.com.
 Immerse yourself in the incredible world of science at the Rochester Museum & Science Center.
 Follow your curiosity from the depths of the oceans to the edge of the universe.
 Investigate the intricacies of nature in a vast outdoor classroom.
 Push the limits of your imagination to create never-before-seen inventions.
 We offer two STEM-education program tracks for home schooled students—both offering hands-on, real-world experiences—at our Science Museum, Strasenburgh Planetarium, or Cumming Nature Center.
 To make a reservation, visit RMSC.org/homeschool or call 585.697.1942. http://www.rmsc.org/